Frequently Asked Questions About Sugar Factory Odors

 - Approximately half of the ponds that were odor sources have been eliminated.

-- Remaining odor risk ponds are covered, either with membranes or 8" to 12" straw mats that act as odor bio-filters.
+- Remaining odor risk ponds are covered with either membranes or 8" to 12" straw mats that act as odor bio-filters.

-- Odor neutralizing systems have been installed.
+- Odor neutralizing and aeration systems have been installed.

 - Treatment capacity has been increased.

 - Management practices relating to collection and land application of 'juice' from pile stations have been improved.

 - Beets that are deteriorating significantly are removed to farms and tilled into the soil.